starbuck10/JCoffie/_projects/2022-05-02-small-island-nation-escape-room.md

 Although brief in this exhibit, we did use usability practices to design the experience...

 ---

+## Developing Clues in the Escape Room

+Physical and digital clues

 ## Uh oh...
 Houston, we've got 100 problems and this tech is one of them!